Luther Porter Jackson: Early life and education

-Academic career and publications
+Career

-Jackson began his teaching career in 1915 in Denmark, South Carolina, where he taught at Voorhees Industrial School until 1918, then accepted a position at the Topeka Industrial Institute in Kansas.
+In 1915, Jackson began his teaching career in Denmark, South Carolina, where he taught at Voorhees Industrial School until 1918, then accepted a position at the Topeka Industrial Institute in Kansas.
 After two years he decided to seek further education in New York City.
 In 1922, a year after graduating from Columbia University in New York, Jackson married fellow Kentuckian and Fisk alum who was teaching music at the Virginia Normal and Industrial Institute (founded in 1882 as the Virginia's only institution of higher education for African Americans, but which had its collegiate function cut back in 1902 and restored in 1920, and which become "Virginia State College" in 1946 and is now Virginia State University).
 Jackson accepted a position leading the institute's high school (one of the few high schools for African Americans in Virginia).
 In 1928, as he began his part-time studies at the University of Chicago for a PhD degree, Jackson became a professor of history at the college, and would serve two decades as chairperson of its social sciences department, until his death.

 Jackson published his doctoral dissertation, Free Negro Labor and Property Holdings in Virginia, 1830-1860 in 1942, and would publish more than sixty books, articles, pamphlets, and newspaper articles.
 In 1945, Jackson published Negro Office Holders in Virginia, 1865–1895, with the earlier work establishing hims as expert on Virginia history.
 Both books also showed African Americans as productive citizens, and supported Jackson's political advocacy described below, that ending racial oppression would allow blacks to contribute more fully to American society.
 Jackson also re-published his 1937 history of Gillfield Baptist Church in 1941, and an Annual Report on the Voting Status of the Negroes in Virginia from 1945 to 1950.
 Together with his friend and mentor Carter Woodson, Jackson was active in the Association for the Study of Negro Life and History (established 1925) and would publish numerous articles in articles in the Journal of Negro Education and the Journal of Negro History.
 The Association promoted "Negro History Week", a predecessor of Black History Month.
 Jackson also wrote a weekly newspaper column between 1942 and 1948 for the Norfolk Journal and Guide entitled "Rights and Duties in a Democracy".